apnadkarni/blt/man/datatable.rst

     column.

   **-label** *label*
-    Specifies the column label for the new column.
+    Specifies the label for the new column.

   **-tags** *tagList*
-    Specifies the tags to add to the column.
+    Specifies the tags for the new column.

   **-type** *columnType*
-    Specifies the type of column.
-The type may be "string", "double", "integer", "boolean", "time", or , "blob".
+    Specifies the type of column. *ColumnType* may be "string", "double", "integer", "boolean", "time", or , "blob".
+See the **column type** operation for a description of the different types.

 *tableName* **column delete** ?\ *column* ...\?

-  Deletes columns from the table. *Column* may be a column label, index, or tag and may refer to multiple columns (example: "all").
+  Deletes one or more columns from *tableName*. *Column* may be a column label, index, or tag and may refer to multiple columns (example: "all").

 *tableName* **column duplicate** *column*...

   Creates duplicate columns for each *column* given.
-The column label is duplicated.
-The column tags are copied. *Column* may be a column label, index, or tag and may refer to multiple columns (example: "all").
+The column label is duplicated and column tags are copied. *Column* may be a column label, index, or tag and may refer to multiple columns (example: "all").

 *tableName* **column empty** *column*

-  Returns the indices of the empty rows in *column*.  *Column* may be a label, index, or tag, but may not represent more than one column.
+  Returns the row indices of the empty cells in *column*.  *Column* may be a label, index, or tag, but may not represent more than one column.

 *tableName* **column exists** *column*

-  Indicates if a column labeled *column* in the table.
+  Indicates if *column* exists in *tableName*. *Column* may be a label, index, or tag, but may not represent more than one column.
 Returns "1" if the column exists, "0" otherwise.

 *tableName* **column extend** *numColumns* ?\ *switches* ...\ ?

-  Extends the table by one of more columns.
-If *numColumns* is not present then new 1 column is added.  *Switches* can be any of the following:
+  Extends *tableName* by one of more columns.  *NumColumns* indicates how many new columns to add. *Switches* can be any of the following:

   **-labels** *list*
-    Specifies the column labels for the new columns.
+    Specifies the labels for the new columns.

 *tableName* **column get** ?\ *-labels*\ ? *column* ?\ *row* ...\ ?

-  Retrieves the values from the specified column.  *Column* may be a label, index, or tag, but may not represent more than one column.
-  Normally all the values of *column* are retrieved.
-If one or more *row* arguments are specified, then only the rows specified are retrieved.  *Row* may be a row label, index, or tag.
+  Returns the values from the specified column.  *Column* may be a label, index, or tag, but may not represent more than one column.
+By default all the values of *column* are retured, but if one or more *row* arguments are specified, then only the values for specified rows are retrieved.  *Row* may be a row label, index, or tag and may not represent more than one row.

-  Returns the pairs of values and indices of the selected rows.
+  This command returns pairs of values and row indices of the selected cells.
 If the *-labels* flag is present, the row label is returned instead of the index.

 *tableName* **column index** *column*